Arms makers lament uncertainty, urge clarity to make investments

 By Andrea Shalal-Esa

-NATIONAL HARBOR, Maryland U.S. defense industry executives on Thursday said they were cutting costs and continuing to invest in new weapons technologies as budget pressures mounted, but said the Pentagon also needed to spell out its requirements more clearly.
+NATIONAL HARBOR, Maryland, Jan 10 U.S. defense industry executives on Thursday said they were cutting costs and continuing to invest in new weapons technologies as budget pressures mounted, but said the Pentagon also needed to spell out its requirements more clearly.

 Leanne Caret, vice president and general manager of Boeing Co's vertical lift division, underscored the importance of an open dialogue between the U.S. Defense Department and its top suppliers in the current budget environment, especially since there were fewer new programs for companies to bid for.